rossigee/bitnodes-hardware/README.md

 The Bitnodes Hardware is an easy-to-use device that allows you to participate in the Bitcoin peer-to-peer network by verifying and relaying transactions and blocks across the network.

 ## Hardware Features
-1. Amlogic Quad-Core ARM Cortex-A5 1.5GHz CPU
+* Amlogic Quad-Core ARM Cortex-A5 1.5GHz CPU
-1. Quad-Core ARM Mali-450 MP GPU OpenGL ES 2.0 600MHz
+* Quad-Core ARM Mali-450 MP GPU OpenGL ES 2.0 600MHz
-1. 1GB DDR3 SDRAM
+* 1GB DDR3 SDRAM
-1. Hardware RNG
+* Hardware RNG
-1. Toshiba 8GB eMMC NAND Flash Memory for Operating System
+* Toshiba 8GB eMMC NAND Flash Memory for Operating System
-1. Samsung MicroSDXC 128GB EVO Memory Card UHS-1 Class 10 for User Data
+* Samsung MicroSDXC 128GB EVO Memory Card UHS-1 Class 10 for User Data
-1. 3.2-inch TFT LCD
+* 3.2-inch TFT LCD
-1. Gigabit Ethernet (CAT6 cable included)
+* Gigabit Ethernet (CAT6 cable included)
-1. 4 x USB 2.0
+* 4 x USB 2.0
-1. 1 x Micro USB OTG
+* 1 x Micro USB OTG
-1. 1 x Micro HDMI
+* 1 x Micro HDMI
-1. Serial Console Port (UART)
+* Serial Console Port (UART)
-1. IR Receiver
+* IR Receiver
-1. 5V 2A DC Input (APAC/AU/EU/US/ compatible)
+* 5V 2A DC Input (APAC/AU/EU/US/ compatible)
-1. Bitnodes Hardware Clear Acrylic Case
+* Bitnodes Hardware Clear Acrylic Case

 ## Software Features
-1. Powered by the latest version of Ubuntu operating system.
+* Powered by the latest version of Ubuntu operating system.
-1. Latest version of Bitcoin client synced up to the latest block prior to dispatch.
+* Latest version of Bitcoin client synced up to the latest block prior to dispatch.
-1. Built-in open source web-based administration interface:
+* Built-in open source web-based administration interface:
     * Start or stop Bitcoin client.
     * Restart or shutdown your Bitnodes Hardware.
     * Set or unset bandwidth limit for Bitcoin client.
-1. Public status page with real-time stats for your Bitnodes Hardware.
+* Public status page with real-time stats for your Bitnodes Hardware.

+## Security Features
+* Minimal base system.
+* Security updates are applied automatically.
+* Root password disabled.
+* Administration interface is accessible only from private networks.
+* Hardware RNG enabled to increase system entropy for use by /dev/random which is used to generate:
+    * Secret key for Django project
+    * RPC password for Bitcoin client
+* Bitcoin client compiled without wallet support to ensure it operates only as a full node.

 ## Quickstart
 1. Unpack your Bitnodes Hardware.